greghesp/assistant-relay/readMe.md

 ## Configuration

 Assistant Relay requires you to download an OAuth2 JSON file from Google.
 To do this, please follow this guide: https://developers.google.com/assistant/sdk/guides/service/python/embed/config-dev-project-and-account
+**Note: When creating an Oauth Client ID, make sure you use the "Other" application type**

 Once you have downloaded your client secret file, copy it to the root folder of this project.